Courses in English

 Chinese Language Classes

 Students have the option to take one or more Chinese language classes at NTU.
 NTU offers all level of Chinese language classes, from complete beginner to advanced.
 The General Chinese courses meet for 6 hours/ week, and cover reading, speaking, listening, and writing.
 The classes are usually 3 NTU semester credits (5 UO credits).
 Students also have the option to take an Enhancing Chinese course, which offers extra practice hours in addition to the General Chinese course.
 This class meets for 4 hours/ week and is usually worth 1 NTU semester credit (2 UO credits).
 NTU also offers Applied Chinese courses, on topics such as Business Chinese, Taiwanese, Chinese Folktales, etc. The Applied Chinese Courses meet for 2 hours/ week and are usually worth 2 NTU semester credits (3 UO credits).
-For more information about Chinese language classes, visit this page.
+Visit the NTU website for more information about Chinese language classes.

 Most classes at NTU are taught in Mandarin Chinese.
 You need to have advanced proficiency in Mandarin in order to take regular classes taught in Mandarin.
 You may take regular courses and Chinese language courses at the same time.
 Graduate-level seminars are also available in the following fields: Chinese language and literature, Chinese linguistics, Chinese history, Chinese arts (including drama, music, and visual arts), and Chinese business.